belaudiobooks/website/README.md

 This project is created to allow users quickly find audioboooks that are translated to Belarusian

+## Project structure
+* booksby - main project folder with settings and project top url setup
+* books, user, person - apps for each instance
+* templates - all html templates based on each other
+* static - static files, css, js, images

 ## Backend setup

 **Note: You should have Python and Postgresql installed on your local env**